home-gihub/classicmacsystemsounds/README.md

 # classicmacsystemsounds
-Mac classic system sounds in both wave and wav format Theese were grabbed from https://mac-classic.com/downloads/system-sounds but they made it so hard to get the actual system sounds
+Mac classic system sounds in wav format
+Theese were grabbed from https://mac-classic.com/downloads/system-sounds but they made it so hard to get the actual system sounds
 ## how i converted them
 1. go to https://mac-classic.com/downloads/system-sounds and download "Original Mac OS Sound Files (Including .WAVE formats)"